slatedocs/slate/source/index.html.md

     }
 ```
 <aside class="notice">
-IMPORTANT:	You must include the HTTP header Content-Type: application/json
+You must include the HTTP header `Content-Type: application/json`
 for all RESTful API operations that include a request body in JSON format.
 </aside>

 If the session is created successfully, you receive an HTTP 201 (Created) response from iLO.
-There will also be two additional HTTP headers.
+There will also be two important HTTP response headers.

 * **X-Auth-Token**	Your session token (string).
 This is a unique string for your login session.
 It must be included as a header in all subsequent HTTP operations in the session.